deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15002/index.md

 ---
 title: "How Many Van Goghs Does It Take to Van Gogh?
 Finding the Imitation Threshold"
-summary: "Researchers discover text-to-image models start reliably imitating concepts from training data after seeing 200-600 examples, offering crucial insights for copyright and privacy."
+summary: "Researchers discover the 'imitation threshold' in text-to-image models:  around 200-600 training images are needed to reliably generate images of a specific person or art style,  impacting copyright a..."
 categories: ["AI Generated"]
 tags: ["🔖 24-10-19", "🤗 24-10-22"]
 showSummary: true